stubrown-demos/k8s_examples/k8s_examples/https-nginx/README.md

 * Simple setup to create a NGINX server with certs

+_You need to ensure the key and cert are created in advance_

 kubectl create secret tls nginxsecret --key nginx.key --cert nginx.crt

 kubectl create configmap nginxconfigmap --from-file=default.conf